 Test and Trace Support Payments for parents/guardians of a child/young person required to self-isolate

-Parents or guardians who themselves are not legally required to self-isolate can apply for a Test and Trace Support Payment under the main scheme or discretionary scheme if they need to take time off work to care for a child or young person who is instructed to self-isolate from 8 March 2021 onwards.
+Parents or guardians who themselves are not legally required to self-isolate can apply for a Test and Trace Support Payment under the main scheme or discretionary scheme if they need to take time off work to care for a child or young person who is instructed to self-isolate from 8 March 2021 and 30 September 2021.

 In order to claim, you must meet all of the main scheme or discretionary scheme criteria and apply within the timescale as detailed above, but you do not need to have your own Test and Trace reference number.
 In addition, you must meet all the criteria below: